 - Activities for independent reading

 - Checks on knowledge once each domain is completed

 - Assessment questions once you’ve completed the course

 Simiplilearn offers two options for its online course, both of which are large investments.
-One is to go with the Online Classroom Flexi-Pass in which you attend online classes led by an instructor.
+One is to go with the Online Bootcamp, which involves attending online classes led by an instructor.
 This option includes 90 days of classes and lifetime access to the learning material.
-The slightly less expensive Self-Paced Learning course provides you with unlimited access to the course content but no classes.
+The only marginally less expensive Self-Paced Learning course provides you with unlimited access to course content but no classes.

 Both options include:

 - 30 CPEs